foodguy/foodguy.github.io/README.md

-# foodguy.github.io
+# website for stuff I want to do
-# gonna make brave zenith char builer
+# currently trying to make a brave zenith char builder
-# what if I change this